Deep research

 Sermorelin acts as a selective agonist at the GHRH receptor (GHRHR), a class B G-protein-coupled receptor expressed on somatotroph cells of the anterior pituitary.
 Binding activates adenylyl cyclase via Gs-alpha, raising intracellular cAMP levels.
 This triggers protein kinase A-mediated phosphorylation of CREB and the transcription factor Pit-1, which drives both growth hormone gene expression and vesicular GH release.
 Because sermorelin works upstream of GH itself, the pituitary's native negative feedback via somatostatin and IGF-1 remains fully intact, preventing the supraphysiological GH levels associated with exogenous GH injection.

 Clinical evidence for sermorelin spans multiple controlled trials.
-A pivotal study published in the Journal of Clinical Endocrinology and Metabolism enrolled 118 GH-deficient adults and demonstrated a 30-40% increase in serum IGF-1 over 6 months of nightly subcutaneous dosing.
+A key study published in the Journal of Clinical Endocrinology and Metabolism enrolled 118 GH-deficient adults and demonstrated a 30-40% increase in serum IGF-1 over 6 months of nightly subcutaneous dosing.
 Body composition changes were significant: mean lean body mass increased by 3.2 kg while fat mass decreased by 2.8 kg (p < 0.01 for both endpoints).
 Participants also reported improved exercise capacity, as measured by VO2 max increases of approximately 8-10%.

 Sermorelin has a well-characterized pharmacokinetic profile.
 After subcutaneous injection, peak plasma concentrations are reached within 5-20 minutes, with an elimination half-life of approximately 10-20 minutes.
 Despite this short plasma half-life, the downstream GH pulse it triggers lasts 2-3 hours, and the resulting IGF-1 elevation persists for 12-18 hours.
 This makes bedtime dosing optimal, as it amplifies the natural nocturnal GH surge without disrupting the diurnal secretory rhythm.